feklee/presvg/README.md

     it by 90°.
 Then Illustrator CS5 will create a 5×10 px rectangle, thereby removing information about the rotation.

-*   What requirements does a valid frame border have to fullfill?
+*   What are the requirements when draing a frame border?

-    Use a poly line, with at least two segments, joined in a right angle.
-The minimum frame border looks as follows, with the first point in the lower left corner:
+    Use a poly line with at least two segments, joined in a right angle.
+The minimum frame border looks as follows, with the first point in the upper left corner:

         1-----2